Patiddl04/Patiddl04/README.md

 - 👋 Hi, I’m @Patiddl04

+I am a new person here🥳🫡

-- 👀 I’m interested in ...
+- 👀 I’m interested in human psyche🤓🤯
-- 🌱 I’m currently learning ...
+- I live in Poland🇵🇱
-- 💞️ I’m looking to collaborate on ...
+- 💞️ 🐈‍⬛
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://t.me/patusiakarol

 <!---
 Patiddl04/Patiddl04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.